 Optional tip #2: Include a gift

-If you’re writing a get well message for a coworker on behalf of the whole team, you could send a gift of some sort along with your sentiments.
+If you’re writing a “get well” message on behalf of the whole team, you could send a gift of some sort along with your sentiments.
+For example, you might include:

-• A care basket full of items that might help them recover (tea, instant soup, snacks or treats, blankets or socks, a mug or a thermos)
+- A care basket full of items that might help them recover (tea, instant soup, snacks or treats, blankets or socks, a mug or a thermos), or

-• Something to entertain them, such as a fidget toy, a tabletop game or a jigsaw puzzle, a video game
+- Something to entertain them, such as a book, a fidget toy, or a puzzle.

 Ideally, the gift should reflect the interests of your sick or injured coworker while also providing some comfort or entertainment while they recuperate.

-So, if your coworker is big on skincare, you could send them a skincare product you think they’d like.
-Alternatively, you could just give them a gift card from their favorite drugstore.
+So, if your coworker is big on skincare, you could send them a product you think they’d like.
+Alternatively, you could give them a gift card from their favorite drugstore.

-On the other hand, if you know they like to play video games in their spare time, get them a gaming accessory — or spring for a video game you know they’ve had their eyes on.
+On the other hand, if you know they like to play video games in their spare time, get them a gaming accessory.

-In the previous section, our guide focused on interactions between presumably equal coworkers.
+In the previous section, our tips mainly focused on interactions between presumably equal coworkers.

-But, how would you go about addressing a get well soon message to someone you have a more distant professional relationship with?
+But how would you address a “get well soon” message to someone you have a more distant professional relationship with?

 For example, how should you adjust the tone of your message when talking to your boss or a client?